ali-raheem/WIHD/README.md

 Under GPLv3

+There are other versions which are will not be as supported.
+[Rust version](https://github.com/wolfmankurd/wihd.rs).

 ### Running

 I recommend running it in screen with the shell open but most people will probably just want to run it with noshell.